nammaneerat/knn_predict_car_prices/README.md

 This project is a part of the guided project from Dataquest.
 I also develop and do further data analysis on my own using different techniques to split a dataset into training and test sets, and applying k-nearest neighbors algorithm with different k values to predict the car prices.
 The dataset used in this project is from https://archive.ics.uci.edu/ml/datasets/automobile.

-The outlines of this notebook presentation is as follows:
+The outlines of the notebook presentation in the respiratory is as follows:

  - Data Exploration
  - Data Cleaning